 Introduction to Bridgeport, Michigan

 Bridgeport, Michigan is 5 miles SE of Saginaw, Michigan (center to center) and 82 miles NW of Detroit, Michigan.
 It is in Saginaw county.
-The town, which is part of the Saginaw - Bay City - Midland metro area, has a population 7,849.
+The town is part of the Saginaw - Bay City - Midland metro area.

 Bridgeport and Nearby Attractions

 - Potter Park Zoo

 The Frankenmuth Historical Museum, the Historical Museum of Bay County, and the Montrose Historic & Telephone Pioneer Museum showcase exhibits of historical importance.
 The Saginaw Art Museum displays the work of local artists.
 The Metamora-Hadley State Recreation Area, which includes a lake and nature trails, offers recreational opportunities for boating, fishing, camping, and swimming.
 At the Sleepy Hollow State Park visitors can enjoy camping, fishing, and picnicking.
 Opportunities to play golf are available at the Green Acres Golf Course.
 Dow Gardens, W.J.
 Beal Botanical Garden, and Potter Park Zoo are other popular attractions in the area.